wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

 * Your Cassandra database
 * Your Minio data

-If you save these, you can then whenever needed create a fresh install of Wire, re-import/re-install them on top of it, and get back to a working state.
+If you save these, you can then whenever needed, create a fresh installation of Wire, re-import/re-install them on top of it, and get back to a working state.

 Here is how to back up each: